dwanderton/dwanderton.github.io/_posts/2015-04-29-cacophonly.markdown

 categories: portfolio
 ---

 [Cacophonly](https://cacophonly.com/) was an experiment to see how users would respond to the possibility of making and moderating annoymous statements.
 As a user types a hashtag they are presented with other statements that have used similar hashtags - in order to stimulate a 'debate at a distance'.
-You only interact with emotive statements that are relevant to your entered hashtags so noise is limited to your perceived interest.
+You only interact with emotive statements that are relevant to your entered hashtags so noise is limited to your expressed hashtag interest.

 <center>
 <br/>